International students who wish to take a break from study are required to either apply for an intermission or a short term leave of absence.

 Unacceptable reasons for a short-term leave of absence include:

 Not knowing when the trimester starts, unnecessary (elective or cosmetic) surgery (this can be done during University holidays), unavailability of air tickets to return to Australia on time for the start of trimester (plan your trip early and ensure you are able to come back on time), staying home for an extended holiday.
 Once your short term leave of absence has been approved, you should contact your Unit Chairs to advise them of your absence and ask for their assistance to catch up on anything that you may miss during your absence.

-Please contact an International Student Adviser on your campus if you have any questions about a short term leave of absence.
+Please contact a Student Adviser at Student Central if you have any questions about a short-term leave of absence.